Aleboul/var_FMado/reproducevarFMado/README.md

 ######

-In each files, a src files is available, it contains all the raw code for simulating copula.
+In each files, a src file is available, it contains all the raw code for simulating copula.

 missingdata files